alineduardiacoban/securitynotes/src/websecurityacademy/ssrf/theory.md

 ### Black-Box Testing

-1. **Map the Application**:
+* Map the application
-   - Identify parameters containing hostnames, IP addresses, or full URLs.
+   * Identify any request parameters that contain hostnames, IP addresses or full URLs

-2. **Modify Parameter Values**:
-   - Attempt to specify alternative resources or servers and observe responses.
+* For each request parameter, modify its value to specify an alternative resource and observe how the application responds

-3. **Monitor for Incoming Connections**:
+   * If a defense is in place, attempt to circumvent it using know techniques
-   - Use a server you control and check for requests from the application.
+* For each request parameter, modify its value to a server on the internet that you control and monitor the server for incoming requests

-4. **Test Common Defenses**:
-   - Try known techniques like encoding schemes, DNS rebinding, and HTTP redirection.

----
+   * If no incoming connections are received, monitor the time taken for the application to respond

 ### White-Box Testing

-1. **Source Code Review**:
-   - Identify all parameters that accept URLs.
+* Review source code and identify all request parameters that accept URLs

-2. **Analyze URL Parsers**:
+   * This could be done by combining both a black-box and white-box testing perspective
-   - Determine if the URL parser can be bypassed.
+* Determine what URL parser is being used and if it can be bypassed.
+Similarly determine what additional defenses are put in place that can be bypassed

-3. **Test Additional Defenses**:
-   - Explore custom rules or bypass mechanisms in the application.
+* Test any potential SSRF vulnerabilities

 ---